 Apollyon, Apollo, or Domitian?

 The narrative of the fifth trumpet is one of the main points used by those who believe Revelation applied to John’s day and is not a prophecy for the future.
-Their supposition is this: Apollyon could be a play on the name of the Greek god, Apollo.
-During the time Revelation was written, the Roman emperor Domitian may have been the emperor (81 AD to 96 AD).
+Their supposition is this: Apollyon could be a play on the name of the Greek god Apollo.
+When Revelation was written, the Roman emperor Domitian may have been the emperor (81 AD to 96 AD).
 Domitian considered himself to be Apollo incarnate.
-Since one of the many epitaphs for Apollo is the locust, some propose that John intended this section to be a coded means to say worship of Domitian was evil.
-This is surely a stretch of interpretation but should be kept in mind nevertheless.
+Since one of the many epitaphs for Apollo is the locust, some propose that John intended this section to be a coded means to say that the worship of Domitian was evil.
+This is undoubtedly a stretch of interpretation, but it should be kept in mind.

 Notes on Biblical translation